 The wedding | Derbies

 For winter weddings, we prefer a sharp pair of leather Derby shoes.
 Because Derbies are ‘open laced’, with the eyelets on top of the vamp, they don’t have that stuffy corporate vibe.
-Derbies can be dressy, like BARCLAYS, or more casual, like the DOBIN.
-If you really want to tone things down, try a white rubber-soled variant, like the HEATON hybrid Derby.
+Derbies can be dressy, like BERESFORD, or more casual, like the BRINKLEY.
+If you really want to tone things down, try a chunky soled variant, like the HENDRIX Derby.
 In winter, you should stick to full leather Derbies, rather than suede or nubuck.
 Just make sure you treat them with some water-repellent spray beforehand.
 Styling these guys is easy, too.
 For ‘smart-casual’ weddings, just throw some tan Derbies under dress chinos, a patterned shirt and knit blazer.
 Job done.

 The winery | Chelsea boots